Types of butterflies whose wings can be found in our jewellery

 Papilio memnon

-is a butterfly of the swallowtail family (Papilionidae) commonly found in forest clearings, but also near human dwellings in South Asia.
-It is most common at low altitudes and flies 2 to 4 m above the ground, but in the Himalayas it soars up to 2,100 m.
-Females are rarer than males and are highly polymorphic.
+is a butterfly of the swallowtail family (PapilionidaeIt commonly occurs in forest clearings, but also near human settlements in South Asia.
+It most often appears at low altitudes and flies 2 to 4 m above the ground, however in the Himalayas it will fly up to an altitude of 2100 m.
+Females occur less frequently than males and are highly polymorphic.
 This butterfly has a wingspan of 20 to 150 mm.
 The butterfly was first described by the Swedish biologist Carl von Linné in 1758.

 Papilio palinurus

 is a tropical butterfly from the rainforests of Southeast Asia.
-It belongs to the swallowtail family (Papilionidae).
-However, butterfly gardens all over the world are dedicated to its breeding.
-The butterfly is known for its distinctively green, metallic-gloss wings with iridescent highlights that give the impression of radiance through the microscopic structure of the scales.
-The yellow and blue highlights when mixed additively create a green colour.
-The wingspan reaches approximately 80 to 100 mm.
+It belongs to the swallowtail family (PapilionidaeHowever, butterfly gardens around the world are dedicated to breeding it.
+The butterfly is known for its distinctively green, metallic-sheen wings with iridescent reflections, which create an impression of radiance through the microscopic structure of its scales.
+Yellow and blue reflections, when additively mixed, create the colour green.
+Its wingspan reaches approximately 80 to 100 mm.
 The butterfly was first described by the Danish entomologist Johann Ch.
 Fabricius in 1787.

 Papilio paris